 - Eat Together

-Studies show that families who eat together regularly have kids with lower risks of obesity and substance abuse and higher rates of vegetable intake and increase school performance.
+Studies show that families who eat together regularly have kids with lower risks of obesity and substance abuse, higher rates of vegetable intake and better academic performance.

 - Move Together

 Children should see that physical activity can be fun – have family bike rides, games in the park, walks around the block, dance parties and relay races in the yard.
-Aim for 60 minutes a day of some sort of physical activity.
+Aim for 60 minutes a day of some sort of movement.

 Weight can be a touchy subject for adults and children and modeling positive behaviors is a good strategy to keep your family healthy.
 By setting health goals as a family, you can support each other and overcome "oblivobesity" together.